melody-sylvestre/iot-devices-management-app/README.md

 I wanted to make it easy for another developer to add a new type of device.
 It should be easy to change the database structure.
 I used the ORM [Prisma](https://www.prisma.io/).
 It allows to define and change the `devices` table in a schema file.
 It also provides commands to synchronise the database with the schema and save the schema changes in migration files.

 I also sought to minimize the number of files that a developer would have to modify to add a new type of device.
 The validation rules for the different device types are defined once in the codebase.
-Adding a new type of device only requires to add a Zod schema for it!
+Adding a new type of device mainly requires to add a Zod schema for it!
+See the section **How to add a new device type** at the end of the Readme for more details.

 ### Robustness